 Newton’s first law says that if the sum of all the forces acting on a particle is zero then a static particle continues to remain at rest and a moving one continues moving with a constant velocity along a straight line.
 That means if no net force acting then acceleration of that particle is zero.

 So what type of framework is only valid here for the first law to be satisfied?

 We can take the earth as a valid framework as its moving uniformly.
 With respect to it(taking it static) we consider a tree or house on it as a static object.
 We call this frame of earth as an Inertial framework.

-So to conclude, an inertial frame of reference is a framework in which Newton’s first law is valid. example: a uniformly moving vehicle or something which is not moving at all (with respect to the earth)
+So to conclude, an inertial frame of reference is a framework in which Newton’s first law of motion is valid. example: a uniformly moving vehicle or something which is not moving at all (with respect to the earth)

 A frame in which this law doesn’t hold good is called Non-inertial frame of reference. example: a train moving with acceleration.